-events were less prominent, mostly shorter and shallower, in this apparition than in all the previous four observed apparitions.
-This was apparent especially between 2021-01-08 and 18 (Figs. 8b to 10b) when the primary eclipses, observed around orbital phase 0.29, were short and relatively shallow (with depths about 0.04 mag) and the primary occultations (we have identified the character of the individual events in Scheirich and Pravec, 2022), observed around orbital phase 0.21, were even shallower, especially during January 8-14 when their depth was as low as 0.019 mag (cf. with the depth of the total secondary events $0.050 \pm 0.002$ mag observed on other epochs, see Scheirich and Pravec, 2022).
+The rich data we took in the 2020-2021 apparition allowed us to obtain as many as 7 lightcurve decompositions (Figs. 7 to 13).
+They were high quality data with the rms residuals from 0.006 to 0.015 mag.
+We detected 23 mutual events partially or in full.
+The synodic primary period was 2.2602 h (formal error < 0.0001 h) as we determined from the highest quality data obtained from 2020-12-12 to 2021-01-18 and we used this value for all the lightcurve decompositions in this apparition.
+The synodic orbital period was close to the 11.917-h value observed in 2017 and we used it for all the 2020-2021 lightcurve decompositions.
+It is particularly interesting that the mutual events were less prominent, mostly shorter and shallower, in this apparition than in all the previous four observed apparitions.
+This was apparent especially between 2021-01-08 and 18 (Figs. 8b to 10b) when the primary eclipses, observed around orbital phase 0.29, were short and relatively shallow and the primary occultations (we have identified the character of the individual events in Scheirich and Prayec, in preparation), observed around orbital phase 0.21, were even shallower, especially during January 8-14.
 Apparently the Didymos binary system was seen significantly off the mutual orbit plane, i.e., at relatively high angles between its mutual orbit plane and the Asteroid-Earth/Sun line (we call them 'aspect angles') that caused the observed occultations/eclipses to be quite off-center and partial.
-Indeed, as Scheirich and Pravec (2022) found, both aspect angles were near their maximum values in January 2021, while at least one of them was not close to the extreme on any other epoch in all the five observed apparitions.
-As for the primary lightcurves (Figs. 7c to 13c), they showed multiple extrema in December 2020 and January 2021 again, but it might be a result of observing Didymos at relatively high solar phases (26°-44°), where effects of local topography could be more prominent.
+Indeed, as we have found in Scheirich and Pravec (in